patriciaacw/CIS-4120-Tonify/README.md

 ### Step 1: Start the Backend Server

-In your terminal, set your OpenAI API key and start the server.
+In your terminal, set your OpenAI API key and start the server. cd into the HIFI -> src -> services folder of the project.
 Install the express package if you do not have already.:
 ```bash
 npm install express cors body-parser openai
 export OPENAI_API_KEY="sk-your-api-key-here"